ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Description: This field contains a brief description of the role.

-* Reference: This contains a pointer to the public specification for the role.
+* Reference: This field contains a pointer to the public specification for the role.

 This registry will be initially populated by the values in {{tab-role-values}}.
 The Reference column for all of these entries will be {{&SELF}}.